LashenDEV/hacktoberfest-2022/README.md

 9. Create a new pull request from your forked repository.
 10. Congratulations 🎉 you just made a pull request!

-> Please note that you have select 4 issues and make 4 pull requests in order to complete the Hacktoberfest participation.
+> Please note that you have to select 4 [issues](https://github.com/dasundev/hacktoberfest-2022/issues) and make 4 pull requests in order to complete the Hacktoberfest participation.